 The tennis courts were resurfaced in 2002.
 Ballfield backstops were renovated and safety cages were added in 2005 when the infields were realigned.
 Many trees have been replaced in Maple Park in recent years.
 The master plan was completed in November 2007.
 Initial master plan improvements, starting in the summer 2010 and finishing in spring 2011, included removal of the three tennis courts and one old basketball court in the center of the park.
 Two new lighted tennis courts were located on the south end of the park.
 The vacated land in the center was landscaped as an open meadow, and a new continuous walkway was created along the east side of the park to fully connect the north and south ends.
 An off leash dog area was installed.
-The district completed improvements including a new playground, climbing boulders, new picnic shelter, additional walkways to provide a continuous walking path as well as improvements to the two ball field to include new backstops, fencing, diamond and multi-purpose field grading, player and spectator areas with new player benches, signage, resurfaced tennis courts including pickle ball stripes, and bike racks in 2016.
-Improvements to the comfort station originally slated for 2014 occurred in 2016.
+The district completed improvements including a new playground, climbing boulders, new picnic shelter, additional walkways to provide a continuous walking path as well as improvements to the two ball field to include new backstops, fencing, diamond and multi-purpose field grading, player and spectator areas need to be upgraded with new player benches, spectator seating, signage and bike racks in 2016.
+Improvements to the comfort station originally slated for 2014 will also occur in 2016.

-Current features include a comfort station with restrooms, two age-appropriate playground areas, two baseball fields, two multi-purpose fields, two lighted tennis/pickle ball courts, walkways, seating, drinking fountain, climbing boulders, and bicycle racks.
+Current features include a comfort station with restrooms, two age-appropriate playground areas, two baseball fields, two multi-purpose fields, two lighted tennis courts, walkways, seating, drinking fountain, and bicycle racks.

-No future improvements are planned.
+No future improvements are planned

 Actual Projected Capital Improvement Plan

-Maple Park 2018 2019 2020 2021 2022 2023 2024
+Maple Park 2016 2017 2018 2019 2020 2021 2022

+Master Plan Review

-Master Plan Review - - - - - - -
+Master Plan Improvement -

+Architecture/Enginering

-Park Improvement - - - - - - -
+Park Improvement

 - - - - - - -